 Proof of language proficiency for German-taught study programmes

-Applicants who did not obtain their higher education entrance qualification at a German-speaking institution/in a German-taught study programme, need to provide proof of sufficient German language proficiency to study at university level before they can begin their studies.
+Applicants for a German-taught study programme need to provide proof of sufficient German language proficiency to study at university level.

 The following language tests are recognised for higher education entrance:

 - German-taught university entrance qualification (e.g. Abitur, Matura, Reifezeugnis, etc.)

 - Deutsche Sprachprüfung für den Hochschulzugang –DSH 2 or DSH 3

 - Test Deutsch als Fremdsprache – TestDaF, with level 4 in all four parts of the TestDaF examination

 - A pass in the test section Deutsch/German of the higher education entrance assessment exam at a Studienkolleg (institution that prepares students to study at university level)

 - Deutsches Sprachdiplom der Kultusministerkonferenz (German Language Certificate of the Education Ministers Conference) –DSD II (level 2)